 When I first signed up for DreamHost account, I understood, but wasn't overly fond of the way they ran web requests.

 All requests to a deployed website on DreamHost are made in the context of the user owning the website.
 That is, if a website is deployed under user 'X', calls into that website are performed as user 'X'.
 This allows DreamHost to isolate security breaches to the user of the (defective) website.
-However, this also has implications for those who use canned software (like Drupal) -- if a defect is found and a website is comprimised, files within that software could be modified as the call is done as the owning user.
-Setting restrictive permissions on the file doesn't help as the files are owned by the calling user and (in a truly compromised environment) the file permissions could be modified.
-On a traditional system, this wouldn't be an issue as web-initiated calls would be made by the (highly restricted) apache (et. al.) user with permission to only read (and not write) only those files to which it needed to have access.
+However, this also has security implications for the individual websites.
+If there is an exploitable defect within a particular website and a site is compromised, files within that software could be modified as the call is done as the owning user.
+Setting restrictive permissions (i.e. read-only) on the site's file helps, but doesn't completely mitigate the issue, as the files are owned by the calling user and (in a truly compromised environment) the file permissions could be modified.
+In a traditional (non shared) web hosting system, this would not be an issue as web-initiated calls would be made by the (highly restricted) user (e.g apache, httpd, etc.) with permission to read (and not write) only those files required to serve the web page.

-What follows is the scheme I ended up coming up w/ to work around this issue.
-(Other issues continue to exist of course, this is just my solution for this one particular one.)
+What follows is the scheme with which I came up to work around this issue.
 In this discussion, I'll talk about Drupal sites; but the scheme is the same regardless of what files are deployed on a site.
-The initial setup had only my primary user that owned all sites and files.
-The files for my Drupal site ("site") were kept in a directory webroot/drupal/<sitename> (relative to the primary user's home directory).

 The scheme involves creating two users, the "user" user and the "web" user.
 The "user" user will own the files comprising the website.
 Those files will reside in a subdirectory of the "web" user's home directory.
 These directories and files will be chmod'ed as group readable but not group writable (save those files that will be edited by the website and directories that will be written to.)
 The "web" user will be the website "run as" user (as defined in the DreamHost domain edit screen).
 Because the website directories/files were group readable (only), the calling user (the "run-as" user) can read, but not write access to the site's files, and the site functions correctly.
 The site's files cannot to be modified during a web call.
 This returns functionality to a semblance of a traditional web scenario.

-Note: in this discussion I use the naming convention 'site_user' for the "user" user and 'site_web' for the "web" user where the token 'site' is something that identifies the site or sites being hosted by that user pair.
-(See also this note on using only ssh to shell to another user.)
-For this scheme to work, the "Enhanced User Security" must be turned off on the user edit screen in the DreamHost panel.
-Note that this whole scheme works because DreamHost puts all users for the same account on the same box.
+Note: in this discussion I use the naming convention 'site_user' for the "user" user and 'site_web' for the "web" user where the token 'site' identifies the site or sites being hosted by that user pair.
+For this scheme to work, the "Enhanced User Security" must be turned off for both users on the user edit screen in the DreamHost panel.
+Note that this whole scheme works because DreamHost puts all users for the same account on the same physical server.
 It is also possible to have your primary account be the "user" user rather than creating a new user for this role.
-If electing this, just ignore any steps to 'ssh site_user@<sitename>' below....
+If electing this, just replace your primary user's username for 'site_user' in the steps below.

 Here are the steps I followed: